Effective Leptophilic WIMPs at the $e^+e^-$ collider: Introduction

-We finally take up an wishful exercise in probing the Wilson coefficients of these leptophilic EFT operators at the ILC to one sigma $(1\sigma)$ deviation from their seed values, and find the separation between different possible models having a few operators together in each case using the optimal observable technique (OOT), which ensures the error to be minimal~\cite{Diehl:1993br, Gunion:1996vv}.
-This technique has been employed in probing Higgs Physics~\cite{Hagiwara:2000tk, Dutta:2008bh}, top-quark interactions~\cite{Grzadkowski:1996pc, Grzadkowski:1997cj, Grzadkowski:1998bh, Grzadkowski:1999kx} and heavy charged fermions~\cite{Bhattacharya:2021ltd} in context of ILC.

-The paper is organized as follows: DM-SM effective operators are noted in Section \ref{sec:dmeffop}, while the DM constraints are described in Section \ref{sec:constraints}; collider prospects of leptophilic DM at ILC is elaborated in Section \ref{sec:collider}, followed by optimal statistical analysis in Section \ref{sec:OOA}.
+The paper is organized as follows: DM-SM effective operators are noted in Section \ref{sec:dmeffop}, while the DM constraints are described in Section \ref{sec:constraints}, followed by collider prospects of leptophilic DM at ILC in Section \ref{sec:collider}.
 We remark on the UV completion of our effective description in Section \ref{sec:uv} and finally summarize in Section \ref{sec:sum}.
-Appendices~\ref{app:cross} contain all the relevant annihilation cross-section formulae;~\ref{sec:negative} contain DM constraints and OOT analysis for some special choices of the Wilson coefficients.
+Appendices~\ref{app:cross} contain all the relevant annihilation cross-section formulae;~\ref{sec:negative} contain DM constraints for some special choices of the Wilson coefficients.